acamilojuan/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

-*This is the malloc, free project's directory*
+*This is the Preprocessor's directory*